 You may have heard people talk about “summer wetsuits” and “winter wetsuits” before, and wearing the right one at the right time can make a huge difference to your time on the water.
 On the most basic level, a winter wetsuit is thicker and clearly designed to keep you warmer in colder waters, but there’s more to it than just the thickness of the neoprene.
 Read on to find out how other features such as the type of stitching and the linings can vary between summer and winter wetsuits.

-To browse wetsuits of all thicknesses, head over to our main wetsuit page
+To browse wetsuits of all thicknesses, head over to our wetsuits page.

 The most obvious difference is a thicker wetsuit will keep you warmer, as thicker neoprene means more tiny bubbles trapping in air to insulate you.
 You’ll notice wetsuits always come with a measurement in millimetres, which refers to the thickness of the neoprene, such as 2mm or 3mm.
 Some wetsuits will have two or even three numbers, such as a 3/2mm or a 5/4/3mm wetsuit.